agrc/gis.utah.gov/_posts/2022-03-21-ugrc-web-services-api-funding.md

   - ugrc funding
 ---

 UGRC received additional funds for our work on the Web API and associated services.
+UGRC did not receive all funds requested however we did get ongoing funds, so users can expect to see enhancements in the near future.
+UGRC is also very open to suggestionfs for changes to our web services.
 Below is the justification I submitted for the request to the legislature.

 ## UGRC Web Services Enhancements Budget Request
 {: .text-left}